-for all points $p \in F$.
-Moreover, if homogeneity structure is regular then the graded bundle is of degree $1$ and we have a vector bundle structure.
-The converse is also true and $\tau^{1}:F_{1} \rightarrow M $ is a vector bundle.
-If the Grassmann parity of the homogeneous local coordinates is given by the weight mod 2, then we speak of an \emph{N-manifold} (cf. \cite{Roytenberg:2002, Severa:2005}) -- this means that $\rmh_{-1}$ acts as the parity operator, i.e., it flips sign of any Grassmann odd function.
-In general we will not assume that the Grassmann parity has any direct relation with the assignment of weight -- we only assume that the weight(s) and the Grassmann parity are \emph{compatible} in the sense that the action of the homogeneity structure and the parity operator commute, that is, we can find local coordinates that have both a well defined weight and Grassmann parity.
-Morphisms between graded bundles necessarily preserve the weight; in other words morphisms relate the respective homogeneity structures, or equivalently morphisms relate the respective weight vector fields.
-Evidently, morphisms of graded bundles can be composed as standard maps between smooth manifolds and so we obtain the category of graded bundles.
-Following \cite{Grabowski:2009, Grabowski:2012}, the notion of \emph{double} and $n$-\emph{fold graded bundles} is clear: we have a (super)manifold equipped with $n$ homogeneity structures that commute.
-For example, if we have a double graded bundle then we have two homogeneity structures, $\rmh^{1}$ and $\rmh^{2}$ (say), such that
+Moving on to the supermanifold case, if the Grassmann parity of the homogeneous local coordinates is given by the weight mod 2, then we speak of an \emph{N-manifold} (cf. \cite{Roytenberg:2002, Severa:2005}).
+In this case $\rmh_{-1}$ acts as the parity operator, i.e., it flips the sign of any Grassmann odd function.
+In general, we will not assume that the Grassmann parity has any direct relation to the assignment of weight.
+We only assume that the weight(s) and the Grassmann parity are \emph{compatible} in the sense that the action of the homogeneity structure and the parity operator commute, i.e, we can find local coordinates that have both a well-defined weight and Grassmann parity.
+Morphisms between graded bundles are smooth maps which preserve the weight, so we obtain the category of graded bundles.
+In other words, morphisms relate the respective homogeneity structures, or equivalently morphisms relate the respective weight vector fields.
+Following \cite{Grabowski:2009, Grabowski:2012}, the notion of \emph{double} and $n$-\emph{fold graded bundles} is clear: we have a (super)manifold equipped with $n\ge 2$ homogeneity structures that commute.
+For example, if we have a double graded bundle, then we have two homogeneity structures, $\rmh^{1}$ and $\rmh^{2}$ (say), such that

 for all $s$ and $t \in \mathbb{R}$.
 If both the homogeneity structures are regular, then we have a double vector bundle.
 The obvious statements hold for any number of regular homogeneity structures.
-For further details the reader is encouraged to consult \cite{Grabowski:2013,Grabowski:2012,Roytenberg:2002, Severa:2005,Voronov:2001}.
+For further details, the reader is encouraged to consult \cite{Grabowski:2013,Grabowski:2012,Roytenberg:2002, Severa:2005,Voronov:2001}.